BYC – Black, Yellow, and Chocolate Breeder

 Working with another kennel and through some line breeding, they began to grow a silver Labrador population.
 If you want some more in-depth information check out – http://silverlabs.blogspot.com/p/culo-interview.html .

 In short, In 1987 the American Kennel Club recognized the color and added it to the coat color registry next to black, yellow, and chocolate.
-They came out to the kennel allowed them to be registered as silvers initially, but later decided they needed to conform to the LRC standard and AKC has since told all breeders to register dilute labs as their base coat colors Black, Yellow and Chocolate.
-Although the registry recognizes them, the show ring disqualifies them in the conformation ring.
+They came out to the kennel and allowed them to be registered as silvers initially, but later decided they needed to conform to the LRC standard and has since instructed breeders to register dilute labs as their base coat colors Black, Yellow, and Chocolate.
+Although the registry recognizes them, the parent club Judges (LRC) disqualifies them in the conformation show ring.

 The fact that AKC has told them to continue to register as their base coat color has caused pandemonium among the traditional Labrador breeders because they have a huge concern that something else was bred into these lines.
 To date, there is no proof that any Weimaraner blood is combined with Labrador Retriever lines whatsoever.
 In 1987 there weren’t the genetic test that there are today, and thus we are left with one singular inconclusive conclusion that if you choose History A, or History B, in either regard, if you take a genetic breed test, they come back 100% Labrador Retriever regardless of the color over 40 years after the fact.

-To date, the fight really is between the LRC parent breed club and the Registry.
-Unfortunately, people still experience false accusations about health and other primarily false claims in regards to these three additional shades of Black Yellow and Chocolate.
+The fight really is between the LRC parent breed club and the Registry.
+Unfortunately, people still experience false accusations about health and other primarily false claims in regards to these three additional shades of Black, Yellow, and Chocolate.

-Don’t allow the false claims about dilute Labradors to keep you from loving and enjoying your Charcoal, Champagne or Silver Labrador, at the end of the day there is no mistaking a Labrador personality and that’s exactly what these beautifully colored Labradors have to offer!
+Don’t allow the false claims about dilute Labradors to keep you from loving and enjoying your Charcoal, Champagne, or Silver Labrador.
+At the end of the day, there is no mistaking a Labrador’s personality and that’s exactly what these beautifully colored Labradors have to offer!